-The admission authority is mindful of the guidance given to schools regarding continuity for the child's education.
+The admission authority is mindful of the guidance given to schools regarding continuity for the child's education but reserves the right to make the decision in each case.

 Emergency arrangements

 If a local, regional, or national public health lockdown is imposed, school admission and appeals arrangements may operate to amended timescales or under emergency regulations.
 Wherever possible, admission applications will continue to be processed under the terms of the co-ordinated admissions schemes so that parents are not disadvantaged.
 Places will be held open until it is practical and safe for children to attend on site.
 Remote learning will be made available as for existing pupils although we recognise that in some circumstances, a parent may feel it is expedient to take up remote learning from the current school on a temporary basis.